tbalz2319/RapidRepoPull/README.md

 - Quickly install your favorite Security repos on a new system

-- Kick off multiple concurrent tasks utilizing Python
+- Kick off multiple concurrent git clone tasks utilizing Python

-- Add remove lists as your see fit to meet your needs
+- Add remove repos to the worker_data list as needed in order to address indivudual use case/project needs

 ## Requirements